kyle-gonzales/cmsc134mp3-diez_gonzales_pulvera/README.md

 The attacks we've encountered highlight the risks associated with injecting HTML into webpages, leaving them susceptible to XSS and CSRF attacks.
 Just as we guard against user input being mistaken for SQL code, we also aim to prevent it from being misinterpreted as malicious HTML code.

-On the client-side, one way to prevent such XSS attacks and CSRF attacks is to sanitize user inputs by escaping HTML characters using their respective encodings.
+One way to prevent such XSS attacks and CSRF attacks is to sanitize user inputs from incoming requests by escaping HTML characters using their respective encodings.

 ```python
 def clean_input(text):